A New Book by Independent Journalist Harper Thorpe

 The War Was the Point.

 The chaos is the cover.
-Investigative journalist Harper Thorpe reveals the architecture connecting the Iran war, the Ukraine “peace,” the Gaza reconstruction, and the seizure of Venezuela into a single designed system — and identifies who it was built to benefit.
+Independent journalist Harper Thorpe reveals the architecture connecting the Iran war, the Ukraine “peace,” the Gaza reconstruction, and the seizure of Venezuela into a single designed system — and identifies who it was built to benefit.

-150 pages.
-16 chapters.
+157 pages.
+19 chapters.
 Five theaters.
 One architecture.

-Predictive record0%Resolved entries0 / 26Anomalies0
+Predictive record0%Resolved entries0 / 42Anomalies0

 Operation Epic Benefit — book cover